anishsharma21/cassius-frontend/docs/RedditPosts.md

 6. **Review Generated Content**: AI creates both title and body content formatted for Reddit
 7. **Edit if Needed**: Use the built-in editor to modify title and content
 8. **Preview Post**: View Reddit-style preview to see how it will appear
-9. **Manage Status**: Mark as "Posted" after manually posting to Reddit
+9. **Manage Status**: Mark as "Posted" after manually posting to Reddit, or mark back as "Draft" to undo

 ### Key User Benefits